hpcugent/vsc_user_docs/mkdocs/docs/HPC/python.md

 `python_job_example.o{{jobid}}` and `python_job_example.e{{jobid}}`, where {{jobid}} is the id of your job.
 The `.o` file contains the output of the job.

+## More information

+- For more info on Python virtual environments, see the [Setting up Python virtual environments](./setting_up_python_virtual_environments.md) page.
+- To use Jupyter on the HPC systems, see the [Jupyter](./jupyter.md) page.